Sinkholes & Home Insurance Coverage

 “Finding out after the fact that your house is not covered by your insurance for damages attributed to (a sinkhole) is a hard lesson to learn,” the department says.

-Since 1981, insurers in Florida have been required to offer coverage for sinkhole damage, at an additional cost.
+Since 1981, insurers in Florida home insurance companies have been required to offer coverage for sinkhole damage, at an additional cost.

 In most states, sinkholes are not covered by homeowner’s insurance policies from State Farm, the No. 1 home insurer in the country.
 “Damage from them is specifically excluded,” spokesman Kip Diggs says.